 Check out the website for locations and dates you can hear and enjoy this unique music, written and sung by a special kind of people.

 Pocahontas County Opera House

-Art and music history cannot be seriously reviewed in Pocahontas County without mentioning the crown jewel – The Pocahontas County Opera House.
-By 1909, J. G. Tilton, publisher of the Marlinton Messenger, opened the Opera House as a venue for the rapidly increasing number of cultural and sporting events in the Marlinton area.
-The railroad had come to Pocahontas County less than a decade earlier and life was changing from a small rural community to the center of county activity, including culture and music.
+The Pocahontas County Opera House built in 1909 by J. G. Tilton, publisher of the Marlinton Messenger, opened as a venue for the rapidly increasing number of cultural and sporting events in the Marlinton area.

-The century old building is now on the National Register of Historic Places and has become the performing arts center of the community.
-On any given Friday or Saturday night the building is packed with people, who come from far and near to hear the sounds of artists like John McCutcheon, Chris Smither or the Black Mountain Bluegrass Boys.
+The century old building is on the National Register of Historic Places and is the performing arts center of the community.
+On any given Friday or Saturday night the building is packed with people, who come from far and near.

 Accomplished musicians, who hail from the mountains, work to insure young people from throughout the region learn the skills to play the old time mountain music.
 The Allegheny Echoes is an extraordinary program of workshops where proficient musicians instruct and demonstrate how to play the instruments that mountain music is centered on – banjo, guitar, mandolin, flat pick, fiddle, bass and dulcimer.
 Those interested in writing music are encouraged to participate in classes aimed at the novice and the experienced.
 Based in Marlinton, the Allegheny Echoes offers summer classes in an inspiring venue.